imjiro/jiro/profile/README.md

 ## Get in touch!

-More about what we're doing in open source soon.
+We'll be sharing more about what we're doing in open source and beyond soon.
 Interested in a career at Jiro?
 Check out our opportunities on [Jiro Careers](https://careers.imjiro.com/)!

 👋  [@jiroglobal](https://twitter.com/jiroglobal)